google/rust-design-faq/src/signatures.md

 ## Should I return an error, or panic?

 Panics should be used only for invariants, never for anything that you believe might happen.
-That's especially true for libraries.
+That's especially true [for libraries](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell)
+- panicking (or asserting) should be reserved for the 'top level' code driving the application.

 > Libraries which panic are super-rude and I hate them - MY